samus-io/tablab-steps/steps/9U8B86gz7tK7TCiVJXKpOFCmF9EIxO0yigZ/en/README.md

 ## What vulnerabilities could arise when Unicode normalization is not applied?

-* Below are mentioned two actual implications of vulnerabilities caused by failing to adhere to Unicode normalization.
+* Below are mentioned two actual implications of vulnerabilities caused by failing to adhere to Unicode normalization, among various others.

 ### Account takeover